flostrasser/flex-range/README.md

 A flexible vanilla JavaScript range slider

 > Note: This is an experimental project.
-Don't use it in production.
+Its not recommended to use it in production.

-Known issues:

--   moving the slider handles is currently not working on touch devices.

 ### [CodePen Demo](https://codepen.io/flostrasser/pen/mdWBMrg)